reclaimprotocol/attestor-core/docs/provider.md

 - [HTTP](/src/providers/http/index.ts)
 	- This is a generic provider that can be used to verify any HTTP request

-## Testing a Provider with a Remote Witness
+## Testing a Provider with a Remote Attestor

 We'd of course recommend writing automated tests for your provider.
 Examples of such tests can be found in the [tests folder](/src/tests).
-However, if you'd like to test your provider with a remote witness, you can do so by following these steps:
+However, if you'd like to test your provider with a remote attestor, you can do so by following these steps:

 1. Create a JSON outlining the parameters for the provider.
 For eg. for the HTTP provider, this would look like:
    ```json